mary-vo/my-google-and-yelp-places/README.md

 ![image](https://user-images.githubusercontent.com/91100579/221379047-9c043274-21b4-4610-b61e-dcaa60215449.png)
 ![image](https://user-images.githubusercontent.com/91100579/221379020-0fc90bb4-bbb8-4e89-ad53-60e4f95e6f17.png)

 The notes sometimes offer handy information such as: dishes to try, price, happy hour, etc. It varies by place.
 As mentioned previously, these places and notes are stored across two platforms (Google and Yelp).
-It would be ideal to have it in a singular place.
+It would be ideal to have it in a single location.

 For a better idea of the project plan that details steps taken to complete the project, view [Project Plan Diagram](/Project%20plan%20diagram.png).